big-data-lab-umbc/bathymetry_super_resolution/README.md

 # Bathymetry Super Resolution
-## Overview
-The Enhanced Bathymetry Super-Resolution model present a data-driven approach to reconstruct the ocean bathymetric data using SR-ResNet based model trained by GEBCO and
-ETOPO-1 dataset.
-We enhance the SR-ResNet by customized loss functions (water loss and coastal loss) and transfer learning to train the model with limited bathymetry data and generate high-spatial-resolution bathymetry that recover accurate detials in coastal area where pixel values are larger than -160.

 ## Table of contents
 - Overview
-- Table of contents
 - Architecture
 - How to Train and test
   - Training